This is an ongoing series where you ask and I answer! If you have a money question, please fill out this form.

 Sometimes I just put in compliments people have given me.
 It’s all good!
 This tip is really small but yields big results.

-Another thing I like to work on and you could try this too is to think about the ways that you’re grateful for your debt.
+Another thing I like to work on and you could try this too is to think about the ways that you’re grateful for your debt (I started writing down why I was grateful for money in this journal as a daily habit).
 I want you to shift the mindset into thinking that your debt helped you invest in your career.
 You obviously went to college.
 You know how to better your chances of getting a better job, or increase your chances of getting a higher salary.
 So don’t think of it as that money will never come back.
 It’s going to come back in the form of salaries and career advancements.

 If you’re willing to keep working on being forgiving and compassionate with yourself, I have no doubt you will see your debt shrink and your bank account grow.